 Fasting is a spiritual doctrine that is setting aside something physical and replacing it with something spiritual.
 Nearly every religion on the planet has a fast either recommended occasionally, required regularly, or somewhere in between.
 The purpose is to purposefully focus on God for a time.
 It could be for power, for repentance, or for renewal.

 Fasting is used by a variety of Christian denominations, and also other religions.
-These include Baha’I, Buddhism, Hinduism, paganism, Muslim, Mormonism, Catholicism, Orthodoxy, Judaism, Baptist, Methodist, and others.
-Some have certain fast days set that are observed every year (or month, or week), while others’ adherents fast at their own discretion.
+These include Baha’i, Buddhism, Hinduism, paganism, Muslim, Mormonism, Catholicism, Orthodoxy, Judaism, Baptist, Methodist, and others.
+Some have certain fast days set that is observed every year (or month, or week), while others’ adherents fast at their own discretion.

 For example, Catholics fast from meat on Fridays in Lent (until the 1960s, it was every Friday), as well as Ash Wednesday and other times such as Advent (December), Pentecost (in the spring), All Saints (October 31), and the Assumption (August).

 Many Catholics choose foods or other earthly pastimes to abstain from during the entirety of Lent, giving us the saying “giving it up for Lent.”Lent is 40 days beginning on Ash Wednesday and ending just before Easter Sunday – a period of about six weeks.
 The purpose of Lent is to pray, practice self-denial and almsgiving, and repent of sins, and fasting helps believers to direct their focus to these pursuits.

 Those who follow Jewish tenets have a variety of fast days, including Yom Kippur and Tisha B’Av.
 The latter is a time of mourning in memory of tragedies that have happened to the Jewish people.
 These include the destruction of the first and second temples, both of which occurred on the ninth day of the month called Av – the first in 586 BC, and the second in 70 AD.